iPad Pro 2018 could be so slim it doesn’t have a headphone port

 A first for an Apple tablet

-We're still possibly expecting new iPads by the end of the year, but it may trickle into 2019 now... although Apple could be looking to get the new slate on the shelves before the holiday season begins.
+We're still possibly expecting new iPads by the end of the year – the launch date could slip into 2019 now, but Apple may want to get its new slate on the shelves ahead of the Christmas shopping season.

 Via RedmondPie